 In the next five years, Dahlman hopes to see the bachelor’s in Christian Service and Formation program grow as a “top standard degree plan” for ministers.
 Not only does she want to see the program grow in numbers, but believes there are opportunities to create concentrations for more specialized teaching and certification programs for future leaders.

 Outside of her career, Tiffany enjoys spending time with her husband and four children.
-Together, they love exploring their home of South Carolina by visiting the beach to the east and hiking the mountains to the west.
-Dahlmam is currently finishing her Doctor of Christian Ministry in the Preaching for Community Transformation track from ACU and looks forward to defending her dissertation this spring.
+Together, they love exploring their home of North Carolina by visiting the beach to the east and hiking the mountains to the west.
+Dahlman defended her thesis in the Doctor of Ministry program through ACU with a concentration in Preaching for Community Transformation in January 2022 and looks forward to expanding on her work about Wisdom Christology and Congregational Life in book form in the coming years.

 At ACU, our mission is to educate students for Christian service and leadership throughout the world.
 To learn more about how ACU’s Bachelor of Science in Christian Service and Formation program is meeting that goal, visit acu.edu/online or contact us at 855-219-7300.